We all know resilience is an important trait.

 - Enhance their motivation and encourage them towards a higher achievement (Breazeale, 2011).

-On the other hand, if this sounds like something you would like to learn how to do, you may want to check out the Institute for Life Coach Training.
+You may want to check out the Institute for Life Coach Training.
 They offer a resilience training course that will prepare you to guide your clients through enhancing their resilience.

 The course consists of ten 2-hour weekly teleconference classes and two to three hours of weekly reading, individual and peer group reflections, and assignments.